jbritton001/EfficiencyFix/README.md

 # EfficiencyFix
 After searching and finding a bunch of stuff that doesn't work.
-From changing the properties in program shortcuts, to registry changes nothing seem to or seems to work.
+From changing the properties in program shortcuts, to registry changes, nothing seems to work.
 So I had to go another route since many of us are fighting the dreaded Efficiency Mode on various Programs that sap resources rather than freeing them up.

 So I created a PowerShell script that sets:
 1. A text file for known executables (mainly browsers) that, on a schedule (At logon every 5 minutes, indefinitely), will remove the Efficiency flag from them.